 4) chlorhexidine and dioxidine

-019. When probing the wound, the instrument without effort penetrates into the subcutaneous “pocket” 10 cm deep, from which pus is released in a significant amount.
-Choose from the following therapeutic effects the most indicated
+019. When probing a wound, the instrument effortlessly penetrates into a subcutaneous “pocket” 10 cm deep, from which a significant amount of pus is released.
+Select from the following therapeutic effects the most indicated

 3) physiotherapy

-4) introduction into the "pocket" of a tampon with an antiseptic
+4) insertion of a tampon with an antiseptic into the “pocket”

 1) cardiac therapy